Doug Lamborn: 2006

 On February 16, 2006, Joel Hefley announced he would retire after 10 terms in Congress.

 In the Republican primary to succeed him, Hefley backed his longtime aide, former Administrative Director Jeff Crank.
-In the August 8, 2006, election, Lamborn narrowly defeated Crank and four other candidates to win the nomination in a contentious race.
+In the August 8 election, Lamborn narrowly defeated Crank and four other candidates to win the nomination in a contentious race.
 He ran on conservative positions: opposing gun control, abortion except when the mother's life is threatened, federal funding of embryonic stem cell research, denying public benefits to illegal immigrants, and new eminent domain rulings.

-Lamborn defeated Lieutenant Colonel Jay Fawcett, the Democratic nominee for the open seat in Colorado's 5th congressional district, on November 7, 2006.
+Lamborn defeated Lieutenant Colonel Jay Fawcett, the Democratic nominee, on November 7.

 2008

 Jeff Crank and Major General Bentley Rayburn both challenged Lamborn in the 2008 Republican primary.
-Both lost to Lamborn in the 2006 primary.
-Lamborn won the primary election on August 12, 2008, with 45 percent of the 56,171 votes cast.
-Crank got 29 percent and Rayburn got 26 percent.
+Both had lost to Lamborn in the 2006 primary.
+Lamborn won the primary election on August 12 with 45% of the 56,171 votes cast to Crank's 29% and Rayburn's 26%.

-Lamborn defeated Democratic challenger Lieutenant Colonel Hal Bidlack in the 2008 election.
+Lamborn defeated Democratic nominee Lieutenant Colonel Hal Bidlack in the general election.

 2010

 Lamborn was challenged by Democratic nominee Lieutenant Colonel Kevin Bradley.
-He won re-election.
+He won reelection.